 For example, you are playing a cricket tournament to win it.
 The first match you play is on a sluggish pitch with long boundaries.
 You will automatically pack in more spinners in your team to cater to the conditions.
 But the next match is on a greener pitch, where the last match’s team may not perform as well.
 So you will have to replace some of your spinners and pile in more pace options.
 It is the simplest example of rebalancing.

 Similarly, suppose a stock/instrument is no longer a match for the model criteria.
 In that case, the Smallcase Manager can either obliterate it or reduce its ratio in the portfolio.
 It ensures that the theme of the smallcase remains the same and all the items in it are in line with the customer’s expectations.

 For example, you got a notification stating a rebalance update for your Smallcase portfolio.
 You click on the notification and log in to the platform.
 You will see that the smallcase manager has sent an update where they are reducing or eliminating the ratio of a particular investment instrument and replacing it with another.

 So when you accept smallcase rebalance, smallcase automatically tries to move the weighing scheme as close to the prescribed weighing scheme, and stocks that got removed/weighed down are sold, and new instruments are added.
 It is done to minimize the rebalancing cost.

 Depending on the current market price, you either sell these instruments at profit or loss.
 The amount of the same is added to your Current Value of the rebalanced portfolio.
 Such a figure doesn’t impact the Current Returns tab, which showcases the current profits or losses made via the smallcase.

-At Teji Mandi, we are a SEBI registered Investment advisor dedicated to helping you make the best investment choices.
-Click to invest in smallcases by Teji Mandi, specially curated for your needs.
+At Teji Mandi, we are a Sebi Registered Research Analyst dedicated to helping you make investment choices.
+Click here to Invest In Smallcases By Teji Mandi, specially curated for your needs.